 Grade 4: Severe gum changes with many if not all teeth requiring extraction

-It is important to intervene early with dental disease so that we can avoid the mouth progressing past Grade 2 as gum changes past grade 2 become more irreversible.
+It is important to intervene early with dental disease so that we can avoid the mouth progressing past Grade 2.
+These gum changes become more irreversible with teeth extractions required.

 We recommend that all pets have:

-We have priced our dental program to encourage pet owners to have their pet’s teeth professionally cleaned under anaesthetic earlier in the course of dental disease so that the pet’s mouth remains healthier and pain free.
+We have priced our dental program to encourage pet owners to have their pet’s teeth professionally cleaned under anaesthetic.
+We offer our grade 1 dental procedures at a fraction of the regular cost.

 If you would like further information about our dental program please call us on 02 49696852.